You’ll want to save this One Pot Orecchiette with Sausage and Broccoli for busy weeknights!

-While I had a freezer packed full of Mexican Breakfast Burritos and Honey Apple Oatmeal Muffins before the arrival of number 1, I doubt I’ll be that on top of things this go around.
+While I had a freezer packed full of Mexican Breakfast Burritos and Apple Cinnamon Muffins before the arrival of number 1, I doubt I’ll be that on top of things this go around.
 That’s why I’m thankful for super quick one pot meals like this Orecchiette with Sausage and Broccoli.
 It’s so easy to make, I’m pretty sure I can manage it even with a hangry three year old and a fussy baby strapped to my chest.

 Just like my One Pot Tortellini and Sausage, this recipe calls for the pasta to be cooked in the same pan as all of your other ingredients.
 I love this method of cooking pasta.
 It not only save me time and dishes, but it also helps infuse the pasta with flavor.

 How to Make One Pot Orecchiette with Sausage

 This super simple recipe starts by browning Italian sausage in a large skillet.
 Add some garlic (obviously), and a couple of cups of chicken broth.
 Bring the mixture to a boil, then toss in your pasta.
 I did find I had to take care to separate the pasta as the little orecchiette shells seem to enjoy nesting together.